Becoming a Police Officer

 If you meet the minimum requirements, the employment process to become a police officer for West Covina is:

-1. Submit an application: Make sure to proofread your application and enter all data that is requested.
+1. Submit an application: Proofread your application and enter all requested data.
 Your application is a recruiter’s first impression of your effort and work product.
 It is important to make a good first impression.

 2. Take and pass the POST Entry-Level Law Enforcement Test Battery (PELLETB).
 Information regarding the test is available online.
 The current passing score for West Covina on the POST PELLETB is 46 or higher.
-We also accept POST PELLETB scores that were taken within 6 months from other departments.
+We also accept POST PELLETB scores from other departments, provided they were taken within the past 6 months.

-3. Take a physical ability test: Ways to prepare for the exam and for the policy academy can be located online.
+3. Take a physical ability test.
+Preparation materials for the exam and the policy academy are available online.
 The current physical agility exam requirements to pass for the West Covina Police Department are:

 2. 34 pushups in 1 minute